DORA vs ITIL

 What It Is

 Digital Operational Resilience Act (DORA), Regulation (EU) 2022/2554, is an EU-wide regulation enhancing digital operational resilience against ICT disruptions like cyberattacks for 20 financial entity types and critical third-party providers (CTPPs).
-It uses a proportional, risk-based approach, harmonizing rules across 27 member states, effective January 17, 2025.
+It uses a proportional, risk-based approach, harmonizing rules across 27 member states, effective since January 17, 2025.

 Key Components